 - Data collection: When an employee is hired, you need to collect information to withhold the proper amount of federal and state income taxes.
 You may also withhold money to help pay for company-provided benefits.

-- Net pay calculations: This is the amount of money employees take home after all deductions have been taken out.
+- Net pay calculations: This is the amount of money employees take home after accounting for all deductions

 - Payments: You must pay each worker by check or by an electronic transfer to a bank account.

-- Reporting: You must report federal and state tax withholdings for each employee to the IRS and state department of revenue.
+- Reporting: You must report federal and state tax withholdings for each employee to the IRS and your state’s department of revenue.
 The W-4 is used to collect employee data for tax withholdings, and the W-2 reports total taxes withheld from gross pay for the year.

 The W-4 and W-2 are in some ways related, and in other ways completely different.
-The W-4 is used to gather employee information and calculate how much tax to withhold from their paychecks, and the W-2 to the IRS and employees by January 31 of the following year in order to report wages and taxes withheld.
+Employers should use the W-4 to gather employee information and calculate how much tax to withhold from employee paychecks.
+Employers then submit the W-2 to the IRS and employees by January 31 of the following year in order to report wages and taxes withheld.